orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/themes/pebble.md

 {% block sectionIntro %}
 [Pebble]({{pebbleUrl}}) is the main template language used by Orchid.
 It has a syntax very similar to other modern template languages like Liquid, Twig, or Jinja2, and supports template inheritance.
-It also happens to be [one of the fastest](https://github.com/mbosecke/template-benchmark) Java template engines, period.
+It also happens to be [one of the fastest](https://github.com/PebbleTemplates/pebble-performance-test) Java template engines, period.
 This all makes Pebble an ideal choice for building themes and helping you manage your content in Orchid.
+Not to mention, [https://pebbletemplates.io/](https://pebbletemplates.io/) is built with Orchid!
 {% endblock %}

 {% block sectionBody %}